 White Chocolate Cranberry Oatmeal Cookies

-In a large bowl, sift together quick-cooking oats, all-purpose flour, baking soda, and salt, then set aside.
+- In a large bowl, whisk together quick-cooking oats, all-purpose flour, baking soda, and salt, then set aside.